dhvogel/dhvogel.github.io/blog/sunsetting-google-plus.md

   <p style="margin-top: 0.5rem; color: #666; font-size: 0.95rem; text-align: center;">Asymmetric vs Symmetric Social Network</p>
 </div>

 This goodbye was emotional for people who had used Google+ to build a following and potentially find some sort of meaning and/or connection in their life.
 I went to a community-run goodbye event like ones alluded to [here](https://www.wired.com/story/google-plus-goodbye) and there were tears.
-Frankly, I decided to work on this product because it was my way into Google, and I didn't know the emotional significance it had to people until I joined the team.
+Frankly, I decided to work on this product because it was my way into Google, and I didn't know the emotional significance it had until I joined the team.

 ## The Google Plus Team